vrdeeznuts/od-sideline-cam/README.md

 > 1. [Get all features](#option-21-obs-chapter-markers-and-triggers) - also look at [Option 2](#option-2-setup-with-auto-clipping-no-chapter-markers-or-recording-gestures) for instructions on setting up the script.
 > 1. [Run the script](#run-the-script-for-the-first-time)
 > 1. [Workflow](#base-workflow-after-setup)

+*If you have issues, make sure you've read the setup instructions AND workflow before telling me there's a bug.*

 # Table of Contents
 - [Description](#description)